softsideoftech/content/pages/raging.md

 This had been happening about once a month for the last few months.
 This time I became so enraged that my uncontrollable impulse to wreck something was just that, uncontrollable, just like it was when I was 10-years old.

 Out of nowhere, I shoved our 200-pound kitchen table so hard that everything sitting on it flew off to the floor.
-Our teapot shattered and I strained my shoulder and it still wasn't enough.
+Things shattered and I strained my shoulder and it still wasn't enough.
 I swung my leg to kick something that had fallen off.
 I missed whatever I was aiming for and the force of my leg lifted me off the ground and I fell onto my butt.

 It was so ridiculous that Stacya laughed.
 I was calm now and almost laughed myself.
 But I was too embarrassed at my behavior to try to make up.
 So I pretended to hold onto my anger and stormed off to a cafe for the afternoon.